microsoft/aed-go-learn-content/write-test-program/includes/2-project-tests.md

 # Get started with writing tests

-Before we jump into writing our program, let's talk about how testing in Go works.
+Before we jump into writing our program, let's talk testing and create our first test.
+Package testing provides support for automated testing of Go packages.

 Testing is important to ensure that code works as expected.
-Each function should be tested A good practice to follow when coding is to use the Test Driven Development (TDD) approach.
-This means we'll write our tests first, then we'll write the code that satisfies that test.
+Generally, there should be at least one test for each function in a package to confirm the functionality.
+A good practice to follow when coding is to use the Test Driven Development (TDD) approach.
+With this approach, we'll write our tests first, make sure they fail since the code they test doesn't yet exist, and then we'll write the code that satisfies that test.

 ## Create the test file